Did you know that retail ecommerce sales reached CA$86.52 billion in 2021 – almost double 2019 ecommerce sales?

-4. Grow Your Popularity (and SEO Ecommerce Power) with Backlinks
+4. Grow Your Brand Popularity (and SEO Ecommerce Power) with Backlinks

 Aside from building a strong internal linking system within your web pages, you should also find quality backlinks your website.
 Creating content is one way to build these backlinks, but you should also proactively look for other websites that you can affiliate with.

 Here are some ways you can gain more backlinks to support your ecommerce SEO strategy: